fab2s/SoUuid/README.md

 hex2bin(str_pad(base_convert("1337", 10, 16), 8, "0", STR_PAD_LEFT)); // "\0\0\x059"
 ```

 You can even use some of these bytes to add a touch of [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
-Could just be round robin'd over a decent max int and shared among workers on the same host with [apcu](http://php.net/apcu), or even by specifying loop ranges for each server to use for its workers and so on.
+Could just be round robin'd over a decent max int and shared among workers on the same host with [apcu](http://php.net/apcu), or even by specifying loop ranges for each server to use for their workers and so on.

 There is plenty of room to implement something that does the job in many particular cases.
 The identifier details are owned by their generator while still being part of a standard than can be shared and used by every SoUuid generator.
 It could even make sense to port the recipe to other languages if at least part of your UUIDs are PHP generated.
 You would just trade a slightly smaller time window for easier identifier control which ultimately is the best guarantee against collisions.

 ## Why waist one entire null byte ?

 Well, as you may have noticed, a null byte (`\0`) is used to distinguish random identifier from user defined identifier.
 It's pretty clear that some _headache_ could be invested into using fewer space for that purpose.
-Now at the very least and with no identifier, SoUuid still uses 8 bytes of entropy to protect each microseconds, and this _at least_ matches the best _theoretical_ level of guarantees obtained with existing PHP implementations of the RFC.
+But, at the very least and with no identifier, SoUuid still uses 8 bytes of entropy to protect each microseconds, and this _at least_ matches the best _theoretical_ level of guarantees obtained with existing PHP implementations of the RFC.

 I say _theoretical_ because this implies that these implementations actually gather microseconds, which does not seems so obvious when you look at the details.

-This comes from the fact that [microtime(1)](http://php.net/microtime) is returning a `float` which is indeed limited by the php.ini `precision` directive, defaulting to 14 :
+This comes from the fact that [microtime(1)](http://php.net/microtime) is returning a `float` which is indeed limited by the php.ini `precision` directive, defaulting to 14:

 ```
 ; The number of significant digits displayed in floating point numbers.
 ; http://php.net/precision